 Stage 1 — Customer Experience Workshops (2–3 workshops)

-These short workshops are designed to map the customer experience.
+These professional workshops are designed to map the customer experience.
 Using a visual/process mapping process, participants will analyse and map the touch points with the customer.
 This proven process is also known as journey mapping.
 You can also identify moments of truth to enhance the customer’s experience.
 Don’t make the mistake of making this process too complicated as you could get lost in Stage 1 for years (with no actual result).

 Participants will then use this information to analyse the skills that staff would require to ensure a positive customer experience.
 This process involves identifying how and when staff can positively influence the customer experience and the role that learning and development can play.
 This information will form the basis of the learning content and format.
 It is recommended to run up to 3 Customer Experience workshops with key stakeholders and internal influencers.
 There is also a debrief session with management at the end of Stage 1 with key findings and recommendations.